yeokm1/distance-machine-locker/README.md

 ## Rough steps to quick start

 1. Build the hardware, connect it to your Mac
-2. Download and install the Arduino app into `/Applications`
+2. Download and install the Arduino app into `/Applications`.
+The Arduino app is also used by my app to flash the firmware.
 2. Use Arduino app to flash firmware or flash from command line.
 Replace path to `distance-machine-locker-arduino.hex` and serial port `/dev/ttyusbmodemX` with the exact ones. `/Applications/Arduino.app/Contents/Java/hardware/tools/avr/bin/avrdude -C /Applications/Arduino.app/Contents/Java/hardware/tools/avr/etc/avrdude.conf -p atmega328p -b 115200 -c arduino -U flash:w:distance-machine-locker-arduino.hex:i -P /dev/ttyusbmodemX`
 3. Download from releases, Unzip and copy `Distance Mac Locker.app` into `/Applications`
 4. Lock the system immediately when screensaver is enabled or display sleeps.
 System Preferences -> Security and Privacy -> Require password "immediately"